Program

 What are the environmental impacts of contemporary technologies?
 How are these technologies being utilized for conservation efforts and environmental organizing?
 Examining technologies from personal digital devices and cloud computing to drones and geoengineering, this course looks at the resource and waste implications of technology, including energy consumption and carbon emissions.
 As well, we will explore the ways in which technologies of communication and conveyance are being deployed for ‘green’ purposes such as apps seeking to eliminate food waste and remote sensing devices to monitor protected habitats.
 Students will engage in projects and experiential opportunities that highlight the environmental challenges of technology, as well as the promise of developments such as ‘conservation tech’.
 For ENST minors in particular, the course will offer an option to complete the required capstone project.

-ENST 409: Environmental Peacebuilding (SU23 Faculty: Randall Amster; DIV designation)
+ENST 4409: Environmental Peacebuilding (SU25 Faculty: Randall Amster)

 In a globalized and networked world, the linkages between social and environmental issues are becoming increasingly evident.
 From climate change and sustainability to resources and economics, scholars and practitioners alike have been bridging the divide between society and ecology.
 This connection has yielded an emerging perspective suggesting that environmental issues need not primarily be a source of conflict, but rather can offer a basis for promoting cooperation and peace.
 Environmental Peacebuilding is at the forefront of this transition, constituting both the ecological realm of peace and the peacemaking potential of ecology.
 Through various theoretical lenses, real-time case studies, and interactive experiences, we will explore this integrative paradigm in terms of its history, its present relevance in concrete settings, and its prospects for transforming the future.